delventhalz/browser-hash/README.md

 # browserHash

-A lightweight wrapper to make digests from the
+A lightweight wrapper to create digests from the
 [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API)
 a little more pleasant to use.
 Hash strings, ArrayBuffers, and TypedArrays directly in the browser with zero dependencies or other overhead.